RF3D-dev/miniFOAM/README.md

 ## Introduction

-miniFOAM is a minimized version of OpenFOAM v6, for understanding the basics of CFD such as follows.
+miniFOAM is a minimized version of OpenFOAM v6, for understanding the basics of CFD such as follows:

 - discretization of the problem domian with structured/unconstructured mesh;
 - formation of finvite volume mesh (fvMesh);